yanboyang713/blog/content/index.md

 ---

 ## Summary
-I have a broad range of research interests, spanning computer networks and distributed systems, with a focus on network measurement, anomaly detection, and cloud computing.
-My work aims to enhance the observability, performance, and reliability of modern networked systems.
-I design and implement tools for real-world network analysis, troubleshooting, and optimization.
-My recent research involves programmable networking, workload prediction in P4 switches, and scalable network monitoring architectures.
+My research spans computer networks and distributed systems, with a focus on network measurement, anomaly detection, and cloud computing.
+I aim to improve the observability, performance, and reliability of modern networked systems.
+Currently, I’m exploring AIOps powered by large language models (LLMs) and building tools for real-world network analysis, troubleshooting, and optimization.
+Recent projects include programmable networking, workload prediction on P4-programmable switches, and scalable network-monitoring architectures.

-I hold a Master’s degree in Statistics and Operations Research from the Royal Melbourne Institute of Technology (RMIT), Australia, and a Bachelor’s degree in Computer Science from the University of Wollongong, Australia.
-I have a strong background in network systems engineering, reinforced by hands-on experience in cloud infrastructure, time-series analysis, and software-defined networking.
-Before joining academia, I worked in the industry, contributing to cloud platforms and network function virtualization.
+I hold a Master’s degree in Statistics and Operations Research from RMIT University (Royal Melbourne Institute of Technology), Australia, and a Bachelor’s degree in Computer Science from the University of Wollongong, Australia.
+I bring a strong background in network systems engineering, reinforced by hands-on experience in cloud infrastructure, time-series analysis, and software-defined networking.
+Prior to academia, I worked in industry on Azure cloud platforms and network function virtualization.

 ---

 ## Education
+### University of Virginia, Charlottesville, Virginia, USA
+**Ph.D. in Computer Science** (Full-time)
+*Aug, 2025 - Now*
+- Coursework: Serverless, Datacenter Network Infrastructure

 ### North Carolina State University, Raleigh, NC, USA
 **Ph.D. in Computer Science (Non-degree)** (Full-time)
 *Aug, 2023 - Nov, 2024*